-BTS' "Fake Love" Lyrics Are Actually Really, Really Heartbreaking
+BTS Dropped A New Song Called "Fake Love" & The Lyrics Are Really Heartbreaking

 Next to the Grammy's, the Billboard Music Awards (BBMAs) is the biggest night in music.
 This year, fans got excited to celebrate an impressive lineup of talent at the 2018 awards.
 But none were more excited than the A.R.M.Y who eagerly awaited their beloved BTS to perform their newest hit "Fake Love" for the first time.
 And, let me tell you, the BTS "Fake Love" lyrics are super heartbreaking, so get the tissues ready.